 Prior to Test

-- Wash your hair, but do not use any sprays, oils, or conditioners.
+- Wash your hair without any sprays, oils, or conditioners.

 - Eat a normal dinner the night of the test.

-- Do not drink alcohol or caffeinated beverages or take any sleeping aids before the test.
+- Don't drink alcohol or caffeine, or take any sleeping aids before the test.

 - Bring comfortable pajamas and a bathrobe to wear.